vasi/ofchooser/README.md

 ## Caveats

 * ofchooser is just a first-stage boot-chooser.
-You still need a second-stage bootleader like Yaboot or Grub to boot Linux.
+You still need a second-stage bootloader like Yaboot or Grub to boot Linux.
 * Only tested on a single iBook Dual USB.

 ## License